MikeHughesKent/PyHoloscope/docs/source/off_axis.rst

     holo.set_off_axis_mod(cropCentre, cropRadius)

-where ``cropCentre`` is a tuple of (x,y), giving the pixel location of the centre of the modulation peak in the FFT of the hologram, and ``cropRadius`` is half the size of the box around the modulation centre which is demodulated.
+where ``cropCentre`` is a tuple of (x,y), giving the pixel location of the centre of the modulation peak in the FFT of the hologram, and ``cropRadius`` is half the size of the box around the modulation centre which is demodulated.  ``cropRadius`` can also be a tuple giving the x and y radii of an ellipse, for cases where the hologram is non-square.

 We can then demodulate to obtain the complex field using::